Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 The driver rattled off options, most of which weren’t foreign to me, but Paradise Beach in Cozumel, Mexico, is popular among cruisers.
 After agreeing, off we went.

-Cruise Tip: Have some idea of the top things to do at the ports, especially if you're taking a taxi.
-Some drivers will take advantage and drop you off at a subpar location with a high entry fee where they will get a kickback.
-This happened to someone close to me; the beach and Cozumel left them completely disappointed.
+Cruise Tip: Have some idea of the top things to do at the ports, especially if you’re taking a taxi.
+Some drivers will take advantage and drop you off at a subpar location with a high entry fee, where they will get a kickback.
+This happened to someone close to me; the beach and Cozumel left them disappointed.

 Paradise Beach in Cozumel, Mexico